-On 23 April 2019 it was announced that Falcon Australia had successfully negotiated an Extension to acquire it's 30% portion of the 2% ORRI from the TOG Group.
-Full details are on page 11.
+On 23 April 2019 it was announced that Falcon Australia had successfully negotiated an Extension of the call option to acquire it's 30% portion of the 2% ORRI from the TOG Group.
+Full details are included on page 11.